fpc/FPCBuild/install/doc/readme.txt

   - jasmin.jar comes under the license described in jasminli.txt
   - bcel-6.0-SNAPSHOT.jar comes under the Apache 2.0 license, described by apache2.txt

+Portions of FPC are based on libffi.
+See libffi.txt for the license of that code.

 Some of the licenses of the third party tools require to make the source available.
 If you cannot find the sources or information where to find